Skip to content

 Clear Away Clutter and Monitor Pet Interactions

-Monitor interactions with dogs.
-If your pets are anxious around other people, consider keeping them inside and away from guests during social gatherings.
+Consider keeping anxious pets inside and away from guests during social gatherings.
 Negative pet interactions can be traumatic, and the medical expenses for dog bites and related injuries can be high.
 Take steps to prevent potential accidents and keep your property as safe as possible.
+Although homeowners’ insurance typically covers dog bites under personal liability and medical payments coverage, not all policies and companies do.
+Some companies and policies exclude coverage for certain breeds.
+Many policies also won’t cover injuries caused by a dog with a history of aggression.

-Because summer storms can be severe, storm damage and debris can change the way visitors experience your home.
-It’s true that you can’t control the weather, but you can prevent the aftermath from injuring your family and guests.
+Summer storms can be severe, leaving a mess that’s potentially dangerous to owners and guests.
+You can’t control the weather or storm damage, but you can prevent the aftermath from injuring your family and guests.

 Protect your home from the elements and keep your outdoor living areas safe by following these tips:

-• Clean your gutters and look for signs that they overflow during thunderstorms (This is a common cause of water damage, mold and mildew growth, pest infestation, drainage and foundation issues, and siding damage).
+• Clean your gutters and look for signs that they overflow during thunderstorms.
+(This is a common cause of water damage, mold and mildew growth, pest infestation, drainage and foundation issues, and siding damage).
+Ignoring minor gutter issues can mean major damage and expenses down the road.

-• Remove tree branches that overhang your home, parking area and outdoor living spaces
+• Remove tree branches that overhang your home, parking area and outdoor living spaces.
+Contact your local utility company if any branches are near power lines.

-Already, the 2024 tick season has gotten off to a record-breaking start here in the Northeast.
+Already, the 2025 tick season is off to a record-breaking start here in the Northeast, with more tick-related visits to emergency rooms than ever before.
 Even if you stay in your backyard and avoid hiking trails, you should still take precautions:

-If you have any questions about your homeowners insurance policy, or if you would like a free insurance review, please call us at 877-576-5200.
+If you’re planning to add a pool, spa, built-in grill, or other major outdoor project, or if you would like a free insurance review, please call us at 877-576-5200.

 Back To Top